Grading Student Papers; Addressing Grammar & Mechanics

 I have a nasty habit of correcting usage errors, rather than reading and responding to the meaning of the student paper as an entire discourse.
 I know this.
 I've known this.
 But now I'm forced to do something about my painstakingly thorough nitpicking.

 The first finding of Sommers research into teacher commentary on student work is as follows; Teachers comments can take students attention away from their own purposes in writing a particular text and focus that attention on the teachers purpose in commenting (334).

 The purpose of teacher commentary is to assist student revision, to help students become a reader of their own writing, and, ultimately, to teach students how to evaluate and develop control over their own writing.
 Without teacher commentary, students, more often than not, revise in a predictably narrow way.

 But comments on accidents of discourse, such as the 20 Most Common Errors as fleshed out in The Everyday Writer, will actually discourage students from engaging with their purposes and goals in writing.
 Comments like these direct student attention toward the word, clause, and sentence level of the text and away from the text as a whole.
 After all, how can a student see his or her writing as an harmonious unit focused with a meaning and logic that follows an overall structure that transitions from thesis to body paragraphs to conclusion if there are red circles indicating spelling and grammar errors throughout?

 Kudos readers!
-I actually promised a co-worker that I could discuss this incredible real estate agent in St Huberts Island that careses, https://pclement.ca/ for a suitable blog.
-So if you are looking to find a real estate agent here in the whole Quebec area, they truly were terrific.
+I actually promised a co-worker that I could discuss this magnificent furnace maintenance service in Bridgeport onlines, https://rnrheatingandcooling.com for a suitable blog.
+So if you are looking to find an hvac service here in the whole CONNECTICUT area, they truly were terrific.